sfstoolbox/sfs-matlab/README.md

 For a spherical array you need a grid to place the secondary sources on the sphere.
 At the moment we provide grids with the Toolbox, that can be find here: http://github.com/sfstoolbox/data/tree/master/spherical_grids
-You have to specifiy your desired grid, for example
+You have to specify your desired grid, for example
 <code>conf.secondary_sources.grid = 'equally_spaced_points'</code>.
 The
 <code>secondary_source_positions()</code> functions will then automatically
-download the desired grid from that webpage and stores it under
+download the desired grid from that web page and stores it under
 <code><$SFS_MAIN_PATH>/data</code>.
 If the download is not working (which can
 happen under Matlab and Windows at the moment) you can alternatively checkout or download the whole [data repository](http://github.com/sfstoolbox/data) to the